Designated Survivor compared to The Unelected President

 But, through the magic of Hollywood and the laziness of Guggenheim in terms of research, lo and behold, the Hollywood dogs find a Hollywood “bomb” in the still hot rubble of a huge bomb.

 When I looked at it I thought, “That’s not a bomb.
 It’s an anti-vehicle contact mine.”
+(I was in the Army for eight years.)

 The script later says it is a Soviet anti-tank mine left over from the USSR’s war in Afghanistan.
 It looked too small to be anti-tank to me.